Marquette vs. Kansas College Basketball Predictions & Picks - November 21

 Marquette Performance Insights

-- With 28.4 rebounds per game and 32.6 rebounds conceded, the Golden Eagles were 333rd and 281st in college basketball, respectively, last season.
+- On the glass, the Golden Eagles were 333rd in college basketball in rebounds (28.4 per game) last season.
+They were 281st in rebounds conceded (32.6 per game).

-- With 17.3 assists per game, Marquette was sixth-best in the nation last year.
+- With 17.3 assists per game, Marquette was sixth-best in college basketball last year.

-- Defensively, Marquette was 218th in college basketball in 3-pointers conceded per game at 7.5 last season.
-It was 247th in 3-point percentage conceded at 34.7%.
+- Giving up 7.5 3-pointers per game and conceding 34.7% from beyond the arc last year, Marquette was 218th and 247th in the country, respectively, in those categories.

-- The Golden Eagles took 58% of their shots from inside the 3-point line, and 42% from beyond it last year.
-In terms of makes, 69.5% of the Golden Eagles' buckets were 2-pointers, and 30.5% were 3-pointers.
+- Marquette took 42% percent of its shots from behind the 3-point line last season, and 58% percent from inside it.
+In terms of makes, 30.5% of Marquette's buckets were 3-pointers, and 69.5% were 2-pointers.

 Kansas Performance Insights

-- With 33.2 boards per game, the Jayhawks were 90th in college basketball.
-They gave up 32.1 rebounds per contest, which ranked 247th in college basketball.
+- The Jayhawks grabbed 33.2 boards per game (90th-ranked in college basketball) last season, while allowing 32.1 rebounds per contest (247th-ranked).

-- Kansas was one of the top teams in college basketball when it comes to assists, as it delivered 16.4 per game (15th-best in college basketball).
+- Kansas racked up assists last year, ranking 15th-best in the nation with 16.4 per contest.

-- Last year the Jayhawks averaged 12 turnovers per game (200th-ranked in college basketball) and forced 13.5 turnovers per contest (66th-ranked).
+- The Jayhawks averaged 12 turnovers per game (200th-ranked in college basketball) this year, while forcing 13.5 turnovers per contest (66th-ranked).

-- With 7 treys per game, the Jayhawks ranked 219th in the country.
-They sported a 34.7% shooting percentage from three-point land, which ranked 151st in college basketball.
+- The Jayhawks made 7 threes per game (219th-ranked in college basketball).
+They owned a 34.7% shooting percentage (151st-ranked) from downtown.

-- Last season Kansas gave up 6.4 threes per game (73rd-ranked in college basketball) and allowed opponents to shoot 31% (37th-ranked) from downtown.
+- Last year Kansas gave up 6.4 threes per game (73rd-ranked in college basketball) and allowed opponents to shoot 31% (37th-ranked) from beyond the arc.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.